-Library@Piazza is on the top floor of the Piazza Building on Campus East and is complete with pretty much every type of soft furnishing you could ask for, not to mention the fabulous views of the lake.
+Library@Piazza is on the top floor of the Piazza Building on Campus East.
+It’s complete with pretty much every type of soft furnishing you could ask for.
+Not to mention the fabulous views of the lake.

-Secondly, Spring Lane Building is home to a great study space that’s Campus West’s answer to the new Piazza facility, which I made use of when I fancied different surroundings or something closer to my accommodation on this campus.
+Secondly, Spring Lane Building is home to a great study space that’s Campus West’s answer to the new Piazza facility.
+I made use of it when I fancy different surroundings or something closer to my accommodation on this campus.

-Everyone will end up discovering their favourite parts about campus throughout their time at York, but these are just a few of mine to get you started.
+Everyone ends up discovering their own favourite part of campus throughout their time at York, but these are just a few of mine to get you started.